Join Us

 Phosphorus Fertigation

-The most common form of phosphorus (P) that is fertigated in Utah is APP (11-37-0).
-Most irrigation water in Utah is hard water containing high amounts of calcium (Ca) and magnesium (Mg).
-When liquids containing APP are injected into high pH water, Ca- P precipitates may form.
-The resulting precipitates may plug irrigation lines and emitters, decrease the life of nozzles, and increase maintenance costs.
-Applying phosphoric acid instead of APP is a less practiced method because it may increase wear and tear on irrigation systems; but it can usually resolve the issue of precipitates forming in the irrigation system.
-Due to the challenges Utah’s hard water presents, and the fact that phosphorus is not easily leached from the soil, broadcasting and incorporating (where possible) solid forms of phosphate fertilizers before the growing season is a more common practice.
+The most common form of phosphorus (P) fertigated in Utah is APP (11-37-0).
+Most irrigation water in Utah is hard, containing high amounts of calcium (Ca) and magnesium (Mg).
+When liquids containing APP are injected into high pH water, Ca-P precipitates may form, causing potential blockage in irrigation lines and emitters, reducing the lifespan of nozzles, and increasing maintenance costs.
+Applying phosphoric acid instead of APP can usually resolve the issue of precipitates forming in the irrigation system, but may cause increased wear and tear on systems.

 Potassium Fertigation

-When potassium (K) is needed according to soil tests, fertigation is an option.
-Liquid potassium (K) fertilizer is rare.
-However, most K fertilizers are soluble in water and can be used for fertigation in the right applications.
-The two most common used for fertigation are potassium chloride (KCl) and the more expensive potassium nitrate (KNO3) (Boman and Obreza, 2015).
-Potassium can precipitate when combined with other fertilizers so be sure to test small mixtures in a jar or container prior to fertigation.
-Although feasible, K will rarely be economic to fertigate as a stand-alone fertilizer.
+When soil tests indicate a need for potassium (K), fertigation is an option.
+Liquid potassium fertilizer is rare, but most K fertilizers are soluble in water and can be used for fertigation when applicable.
+The two most common types are potassium chloride (KCl) and the more expensive potassium nitrate (KNO3) (Boman and Obreza, 2015).
+Potassium can precipitate when combined with other fertilizers, so test small mixtures before fertigation.
+Nonetheless, K fertigation is often economical only in certain instances such as intensely hayed cropping systems, sandy soils, high-value crops, and depleted soils.

 Water Chemistry and Fertigation Compatibility

-Figure 4 - Small grain nutrient uptake from Malhi, Johnston, Schoenau, Wang, and Vera, 2006.
+Figure 3- Nutrient uptake of corn from Heard, 2006. pip Figure 4 - Small grain nutrient uptake from Malhi, Johnston, Schoenau, Wang, and Vera, 2006.

 Timing of Fertilizer Application and Nutrient Uptake